UPCOMING WEBINAR: Labor in the Time of Corona: Navigating Farm Employment Law during COVID-19

 COVID-19 health & safety regulations on the farm

 After a lawsuit and a worker strike, Washington state issued mandatory COVID-19 prevention standards for farms.
-Mandatory COVID-19 prevention regulations for agriculture just took effect in Oregon on June 1st, including increased sanitation and portable washroom standards.
-(See our recorded webinar for the details.)
-This increased burden weighs heavily on farm businesses at a time when things are already so hard.
+Mandatory COVID-19 prevention regulations for agriculture just took effect in Oregon on June 1st, including increased sanitation and portable washroom standards. () This increased burden weighs heavily on farm businesses at a time when things are already so hard.
 However, an outbreak of COVID on the farm is no joke.
 As farm work conditions develop nationwide, we'll let you know as other states follow suit.
 Can you be held liable for the transmission of COVID to customers?